 Comfort and Convenience Gadgets

 Once safety is covered, comfort gadgets make the journey feel easier.
-These are especially useful for passengers, children, long-distance drivers, and trips through remote areas.
+These are especially useful for passengers, children, long-distance drivers and trips through remote areas.

-Portable cooler or warmer
+Portable Cooler or Warmer

 Download offline maps before you leave.
 It is not a physical gadget, but it may be one of the most important tech preparations for remote road trips.